mateusmagalhaes22/SimplEngine/README.md

 # SimplEngine (Java Library)

 ## Overview
 SimplEngine is a minimal Java library you can reuse in other projects.
-It currently provides a friendly greeting API and is set up to be consumed as a JAR dependency.
+It includes a simple window `Canvas` helper and a configurable `GameLoop` that can target 144 FPS by default.

 ## Features
-- `Library.greet(String name)`: Returns a greeting message for the specified name.
+- `Render.Canvas`: Utility to create a Swing window and drawing surface quickly.
+- `GameLoop.GameLoop`: Lightweight game loop with start/stop, target FPS (default 144), delta-time, and FPS tracking.

 ## Getting Started